krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 I saw that code many times, this ```CommonsRequestLoggingFilter``` is a class that helps you log the REST endpoint communication.
 The ```setMaxPayloadLength()``` method sets the max size that we want to log.
 You can browse over Spring source code to see that the implementation creates bytes array of such size in the constructor.
-No matter how big the payload is, we always create **5MB** array here.
+No matter how big the payload is, we always create a **5MB** array here.

 The advice that I gave to users of that code was to create its own filter that will do the same job but allocate the array lazily.